MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 27. On the **Debug** Menu, click **Stop Debugging**.

-# Lesson 2: Configure Services
+# Lesson 2: Configuring Services

 ### Demonstration: How to Use Dependency Injection